Patients and providers

 Are You a Healthcare Provider Interested in Offering EEG Services Directly to Patients?

-Learn more about CORE – our turn-key solution for offering comprehensive neurodiagnostic EEG testing services to your patients, under your practice.
+Learn more about CORE, Managed Services and EEG On-demand – our 3 turn-key solutions for offering comprehensive neurodiagnostic EEG testing services to your patients, under your practice.

 When qualifying patients for EEG testing, the following diagnoses can confirm medical necessity: